Goal of this page:

 Working definiton of 'paradigm,' per Werner Erhard: A model within which a process occurs.

-Let’s not jump right into a discussion of technique.
-Let’s step back and analyze what we’re doing here.
-It’s more difficult that way – and certainly tougher to write – as each space must be experienced before being written in book form or posted online.
-Fundamentally, what are the principles that underlie our game plan?
-We’ll take an interdisciplinary approach, searching for any tidbits of wisdom can we extract from the ages.
-Our aim is to create a structure, a paradigm, a protocol, within which technique can proceed more effectively.
+Let’s not jump right into a discussion of technique; let’s step back and gather some perspective on what we’re doing here.
+It’s more challenging that way – and certainly tougher to write – as each space must be worked through before being written in book form or posted here online.
+Fundamentally, how do we outline the principles that underlie our game plan?
+Let's take an interdisciplinary approach, searching for any tidbits of wisdom can we extract from the ages.
+Our aim is to create a structure, a paradigm, a protocol, within which technique can unfold more naturally.

 “Those who wish to succeed must ask the right preliminary questions.”